Topological Quantum Liquids with Long-Range Couplings

 When $\alpha\neq 0$ the interaction between the end modes decay as their distance increases due to the power law dependence of the couplings.
 This causes the energy of the modes to tend to zero for increasing $N$, as shown in Fig.~\ref{fig:ealpha}~(Right Bottom).
 Nevertheless, for small enough $\alpha$ and $N$ the characteristic of non-zero energy will be present as the couplings will effectively have infinite range.
 These results remains qualitatively the same when the tunnelling couplings are assigned a shorter range interaction compared to the pairing ones.

 {\bf \em Conclusions. --} Our analytical treatment demonstrates that the infinite-range Kitaev chain is topological.
 It supports Majorana zero modes and it has a non-trivial topological index.
-These zero modes are analytically found in semi-infinite chains.
-A finite chain, regardless of its size, gives hybridised Majorana edge modes with non-zero energy.
-Importantly, the Majorana zero modes can be identified in the entanglement spectrum of finite systems, when the appropriate partition is taken.
+The zero modes are exact in semi-infinite chains; a finite chain, regardless of its size, gives hybridised Majorana edge modes with non-zero energy.
+This result is derived exactly, presenting a theoretical framework for solving other long range problems.
+Importantly, the Majorana zero modes are identified in the entanglement spectrum of finite systems, for an appropriate partition.
 Thus, it presents a diagnostic tool for numerical simulations or experimental implementations of non-local models.
+The infinite range 1d Majorana chain is an archetype model against which other models can now be compared analytically.

 Notably, long-range interactions become increasingly relevant in current theoretical and experimental investigations.
-On the experimental front, Rydberg atoms, trapped ions and atoms in optical cavities, can be currently designed with interactions of arbitrary range.
+On the experimental front, Rydberg atoms, trapped ions, and atoms in optical cavities can be designed with interactions of arbitrary range.
+Many of these systems are engineered as spin chains, which can be mapped to long range fermionic chains~\cite{Porras,Islam}.
+Alternatively, Shiba chains provide a solid-state system that naturally supports non-local interactions~\cite{Pientka1,Pientka2,Pientka3,Brydon,Rontynen}.
+Here, magnetic impurities placed on an s-wave superconductor have an effective Hamiltonian that contains long range hopping and pairing couplings.
 On the theoretical front, we envision that the unique properties of non-local models can help us understand exotic effects of strongly correlated systems~\citep{Turner,Bernd}.

-{\bf \em Acknowledgements. --} We would like to thank Hans Peter B\"uchler, Steve Simon and Chris Turner for inspiring conversations.
-This work was supported in part by the EPSRC grant EP/I038683/1.

-\section{Appendix A: Defining a generating function for non-local chains}
+\section{A. Defining a generating function for non-local chains}

 The non-local model can be understood analytically via a generating function method.
 The generating function provides a closed form equation containing information including the localisation and energy of eigenstates of the Hamiltonian.
-We begin with Hamiltonian \eqref{eq:powerlaw} on a finite chain of length $N$ and decay parameter $\alpha=0$ with $N\to\infty$ defining the semi-infinite chain.
+We begin with Hamiltonian (1), from the main text, on a finite chain of length $N$ and decay parameter $\alpha=0$ with $N\to\infty$ defining the semi-infinite chain.
 Due to particle-hole symmetry, the model can be represented in a spinor basis with